 Our spring season typically begins the first or second week of May and only lasts a few weeks.
-Our fall season usually begins in mid-August and wraps up around the end of October.
-Combine our LEAP seasons with one of our summer camp positions for a full six months of outdoor employment then you can play all winter long!
+Our fall season usually begins in mid-August and wraps up around the middle of October.
+Combine our LEAP seasons with one of our summer camp positions for a full six months of outdoor employment, then you can play all winter long!

 Full and partial season positions are available.
 We are more than happy to have folks just work a couple programs or all of them.
 Please contact us for details.
 Priority is given to staff who can commit for a whole season.

 Daily salary is $90-125/day.
-Other benefits include room, board, and free laundry facilities; staff computers with high speed internet access and wireless internet available; extensive professional discounts; an incredible location with over 1100 acres of wilderness; adjacent to DuPont State Forest, and a 15 minute drive to Pisgah National Forest; some of the best wilderness and highest mountains on the Eastern Seaboard.
+Other benefits include room, board, and free laundry facilities; staff lounge with wifi; extensive professional discounts; an incredible location with over 1000 acres of wilderness; adjacent to DuPont State Forest, and a 15 minute drive to Pisgah National Forest; some of the best wilderness and highest mountains on the Eastern Seaboard.
 Bonuses available for staff working every program day.

 This job description has excluded the marginal function of the positions that are incidental to the performance of fundamental job duties.
 All duties and requirements are essential job functions.
 All requirements are subject to possible modifications to reasonably accommodate individuals with disabilities.
 This job description in no way states or implies that these are the only duties to be performed by the counselor occupying this position.
 Counselors will be required to follow any other job-related instructions and to perform any other job-related duties requested by their supervisor.
 Minimum requirements are representative of minimum levels of knowledge, skills, and/or abilities.
 To perform this job successfully, the incumbent will possess the abilities or aptitudes to perform each duty proficiently.